AdaCore/aws/readme.txt

      downloads.
 This Download Manager contains a waiting queue and send appropriate response to the client about the status of the download (position in the waiting queue, download about to start).

+   - Implements a set of JavaScript templates to ease Ajax (Asynchronous JavaScript language and XML demos) based developments with with AWS.
+     This is also known as XML HTTP Requests.

    - Plus many small fixes, enhancements, API comments, and documentation work.